 Sliding, picking, strumming, sucking, blowing, tapping & scratching good time front porch music!

-The King Biscuit Boys are an acoustic blues duo for fans of Muddy Waters, Howlin’ Wolf, Sonny Terry and Brownie McGhee.In the last six years they have been gigging and touring all over the England and Wales.
-They are based in the South Midlands and have built up a loyal, local fan base.
+The King Biscuit Boys are predominantly an acoustic blues duo that can turn electric if required.
+Since 2012 they have been honing their craft playing regularly all over England and Wales.
+They are based in the South Midlands and have built up a loyal, local fans base.

 "The mix of good time acoustic blues on guitar and harmonica, supplemented with a sprinkling of other instruments and a good balance of originals and covers, with a generous drizzle of humour thrown in, left me going home have had a thoroughly entertaining evening" - John Cee Stannard.